pedroandreou/Gallery-of-Terror-Dreams/README.md

 ## :notebook_with_decorative_cover: Notes
 - Did not utilize any Prompt Engineering technique :sleeping:
-- Probs had to find a way to separate the requirements for each service as each image is built out of all the total requirements :sleeping:
+- Probs had to find a way to separate the requirements for each service as each image is built out of all the requirements :sleeping:

 ## :building_construction: Environment